Radioactive Material Use

-The applicant must submit the form and required supporting documentation to the Radiation Protection Division (RPD).
 Required supporting documentation includes: description of each radionuclide protocol and safe handling procedures, documentation of completion of radiation protection training (see Radioactive Materials Safety Training below), documentation of adequacy of radiation shielding and radiation survey instrumentation for radionuclides requested, and description of contamination control protocol.

 Radioactive materials safety training